 Since the passing of Alaska’s first subsistence statute in 1978, the Division of Subsistence has been scientifically investigating and documenting the many traditions and practices of how Alaskans use wild resources.
 Alaska Statute 16.05.094 specifically directs the Division of Subsistence to:

-- Compile existing data and conduct studies to gather existing information, including data from subsistence users, on all aspects of the role of subsistence hunting and fishing in the lives of the residents of the state;
+- Compile existing data and conduct studies to gather information, including data from subsistence users, on all aspects of the role of subsistence hunting and fishing in the lives of the residents of the state;

 - Quantify the amount, nutritional value, and extent of dependence on food acquired through subsistence hunting and fishing;